 - Royal Rajasthan on Wheels covering Rajasthan

-Maharaja Express has even been voted as the world’s most luxurious train seven times in a row.
+Maharaja Express has even been voted the world’s most luxurious train seven times in a row.
 It is surely a luxury on the wheels.

 4. Tea Garden Stays